Charlotte Bank is an

 In 2018 Art-Lab Berlin organized the project "Arrival City" with a focus on questions of artistic migration, transculturalism and activism and in 2019 the project "Performing Gender.
 Identities and Performativity on Contemporary Art" with a focus on articulations of gender and sexual diversity in contemporary artistic production.
 Both projects were funded by the Hauptstadtkulturfonds.

-In 2020, Art-Lab Berlin will be organizing the project "Where Have All the Jasmines Gone", a compte rendu of the societal changes in the Middle East since the beginning of the protest movements ten years ago.
+In 2020-21, Art-Lab Berlin organized the project "Where Have All the Jasmines Gone", a compte rendu of the societal changes in the Middle East since the beginning of the protest movements ten years ago.